 quick find clear

 Hellebores are so easy and so pretty, they have a place in nearly every landscape.
 Their exquisite bowl- or saucer-shape flowers in white (often speckled), pinks, yellows, or maroon remain on the plant for several months, even after the petals have fallen.
 Deer-resistant and mostly evergreen, hellebores' divided leaves rise on sturdy stems and may be serrated (like a knife) along the edges.
-They do best in shade where soil remains moist; some prefer acid or alkaline conditions, depending on variety.
+Grow hellebores in shade where soil remains moist; some hellebores prefer acid or alkaline conditions, depending on variety.

 more varieties for Hellebore